Tilloy-lez-Marchiennes

-Tilloy-lez-Marchiennes ([tilwa le maʁʃjɛn], literally Tilloy near Marchiennes) is a commune in the Nord department in the Hauts-de-France region in Northern France.
+Tilloy-lez-Marchiennes ([tilwa le maʁʃjɛn], literally Tilloy near Marchiennes) is a commune in the Nord department in the Hauts-de-France region, Northern France.
 In 2018, it had a population of 516.

 History

 In March 2020, Marie Cau won a majority of votes in the first round of the mayoral election (with the entire municipal council also being members of her electoral list) on a platform of developing social and environmental policies like sustainable agriculture.
 Her inauguration was delayed until May due to the COVID-19 pandemic.
 Her election as the first known openly transgender mayor in France garnered international media coverage.
+She stepped down in January 2025, and was succeeded by Catherine Vandewalle.